Kevin77807/xtreamxui8080/README.md

 Ubuntu Version 18.04.06 server - LTS
 ### How do I install? ###

-*update your ubuntu first, then install panel
+* update your ubuntu first, then install panel

-* sudo apt-get update && sudo apt-get upgrade -y;
-* sudo apt-get install libxslt1-dev libcurl3 libgeoip-dev python -y ;
+* sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get install libxslt1-dev libcurl3 libgeoip-dev python -y &&
-*	rm install.py; wget https://proyectoplox.000webhostapp.com/plox/install.py
-*	sudo python install.py
+wget https://proyectoplox.000webhostapp.com/plox/install.py && sudo python install.py

 If you want a whole NEW installation, choose MAIN.
 If you want to install load balance on additional servers, add a server to panel in manage servers page, then run script and proceed with LB option.
 If you want to update admin panel, select UPDATE, then paste download link of release_xyz.zip file.

 ### Files Hashes ###

-* •	main_xtreamcodes_reborn.tar
+*	main_xtreamcodes_reborn.tar
 *	sha1: "532B63EA0FEA4E6433FC47C3B8E65D8A90D5A4E9"
 *	sub_xtreamcodes_reborn.tar
 *	sha1: "5F8A7643A9E7692108E8B40D0297A7A5E4423870"